-Europe hits Apple with $14.6 billion tax bill
+EU hits Apple with $14.6 billion tax bill

-Ireland must recover up to 13 billion euros ($14.6 billion) in unpaid taxes from Apple, Europe's top regulator ruled on Tuesday.
+Ireland must recover up to 13 billion euros ($14.6 billion) in unpaid taxes from Apple, European officials said on Tuesday.

-The tax ruling is by far the biggest the European Union has ever made regarding a single company, and it could spark a huge transatlantic row over how Europe treats big U.S. companies.
+The tax ruling is the biggest the European Union has ever made regarding a single company, and it could spark a huge transatlantic row over how Europe treats U.S. companies.

-Apple shares fell almost 3% in premarket trading.
+Apple shares initially fell almost 3%, but then recovered most of their losses.
 The company will appeal the decision.
 It said the ruling upended the international tax system and would damage jobs and investment in Europe.
-Ireland also intends to appeal.

-The Commission said the Irish government had granted illegal state aid to Apple (AAPL, Tech30) by helping the tech giant to artificially lower its tax bill for more than 20 years.
+The European Commission, which administers EU law, said the Irish government had granted illegal state aid to Apple (AAPL, Tech30) by helping the tech giant to artificially lower its tax bill for more than 20 years.

-"Member States cannot give tax benefits to selected companies -- this is illegal under EU state aid rules," said Commissioner Margrethe Vestager, Europe's top antitrust official.
+"[EU] member states cannot give tax benefits to selected companies -- this is illegal under EU state aid rules," said Commissioner Margrethe Vestager, Europe's top antitrust official.

+The United States fired back immediately, saying retroactive tax assessments by the EU were unfair.

+"The Commission's actions could threaten to undermine foreign investment, the business climate in Europe, and the important spirit of economic partnership between the U.S. and the EU," a Treasury spokesperson said.

-Apple paid tax at 1%, or less, on profits attributed to its subsidiaries in Ireland, well below the 35% top rate in the United States and even well below Ireland's 12.5% rate.
+Apple paid tax at 1%, or less, on profits attributed to its subsidiaries in Ireland, well below the 35% top rate of corporate tax in the United States and Ireland's 12.5% rate.

-That prompted complaints by both European and U.S. lawmakers, who argued the deal gave Apple an unfair advantage in exchange for creating jobs in Ireland.
-CEO Tim Cook was even called to testify on Apple's tax deal before a Senate committee in 2013.
+That prompted complaints by both European and U.S. lawmakers, who argued that Apple had been given an unfair advantage in exchange for creating jobs in Ireland.
+CEO Tim Cook was even called to testify on Apple's tax arrangements with Ireland before a Senate committee in 2013.

 The bill for tax benefits, plus interest, covers 2003 to 2014.
 Apple has more than $231 billion in cash on its balance sheet to cushion the blow.